LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 #### Cause:

-When you change the Default max number of conversations per agent (in the Campaigns footnote), the system does the following:
+When you change the Default max number of conversations per agent (in the Campaign Builder footnote), the system does the following:

 1. Changes the max. number of conversations value for each user whose value is identical to the Default maximum number of conversations per agent value before the change.
 2. The system does not change the max. number of conversations value for users whose value is different than the current Default maximum number of conversations per agent before the change.